cibernox/cibernox.github.io/source/_posts/2015-06-18-how-to-inject-the-current-user-using-ember-simple-auth.markdown

   name: "current-user",

   initialize: function({ registry }) {

+    /*
+      IMPORTANT.
+This part of the snipped is outdated.
+Check the last snipped in the bottom of the article for a Ember 2.2+ version.
+    */

     const service = Ember.ObjectProxy.create({ isServiceFactory: true });
     registry.register('service:current-user', service, { instantiate: false, singleton: true });
     registry.injection('route', 'currentUser', 'service:current-user');